How much do you know about what happens on your website?

 Let’s jump straight in…

 Did you know there are whole courses dedicated just to learning how to use Google Analytics?
 I don’t mean a rinky-dink webinar.
-I mean an honest-to-god, full-length course.
+I mean a serious, full-length course.
 Just on getting the most from Google Analytics…

 I’ve been using Google Analytics for years and I still don’t feel like I’ve scratched the surface of what it can do.
 And I’m guessing I’m not the only person who feels that way.